MAGBOY/legal/terms.md

 We may block, restrict, disable, suspend or terminate your access to all or part of The Changelog at any time in our sole discretion, without prior notice or liability to you.
 To this day, we have never had to do this, and we hope it never happens.

 If you think we removed your access by mistake, get in touch and we'll give you our reasoning.
-We also have a quick way to restore access without losing any of your data.
+We also have the ability to restore access without losing any data.

----

 ## Support

-Support for The Changelog is provided via our Community Forums.
+Support for The Changelog is provided by emailing support@changelog.com.

-Email support is not explicitly provided, as it is typically reserved for customers with a support contract.
-However, you can feel free to send us an email and we may respond.
-But we may just direct you to the forums.
-Support contracts are available, please contact us for more information.

----

 ## Access to your data

-### What personal data do you collect and why?
+### What personal data do we collect and why?

 We collect the following personal data:

-Name
+- Name

-E-mail address
+- Email address

-Company Name

-We do not collect Address or Credit Card information directly.
-See Who can see my credit card number? below.
+We do not collect your address or credit card information directly.
+See the question "Who can see my credit card number?" below.

-We use return e-mail addresses to answer the e-mail we receive.
+We use return email addresses to answer the email we receive.
 Such addresses are not used for any other purpose and are not shared with outside parties.

-Please be aware that your browser must be enabled to accept cookies from loomsdk.com in order for you to use The Changelog.
+Please be aware that your browser must be enabled to accept cookies from changelog.com in order for you to use The Changelog.

 Finally, we never use or share the personally identifiable information provided to us online in ways unrelated to the ones described above.

 ### Who can see my password?

-No-one.
-We never store your password unencrypted, so no-one can read it.
+No one.
+We never store your password unencrypted, so no one can read it.

 It is your sole responsibility to keep your user name, password and other sensitive information confidential.
 If you become aware of any unauthorized use of your account or any other breach of security, you shall notify The Changelog immediately.